mimiprosper/HardhartToFoundry/README.md

-# This project is a Hardhat project that was converted to Foundry project and the test is executed in Foundry.
+# This project is a Hardhat project that was converted to Foundry project and the test executed in Foundry.

 # Althea Liquid Infrastructure audit details